HOME | ABOUT US | A&P COURSES | ADMISSIONS | FAQ's INTERNATIONAL | LODGING | LEARN to FLY | CONTACT US

 back to top

 A7: After the local FSDO FAA Maintenance Inspector finds your "proof of experience documentation" to test for the Airframe and/or Powerplant Certifications (see FAR 65.71-65.77) acceptable you will be issued (2) Two "Original" Copies of FAA FORM 8610-2This is the Airman Certification and/or Rating Application Form.
 The inspector will sign and endorse the form authorizing you to test.
-NOTE: "These forms must be produce to American Airman prior to enrollment."
+NOTE: "These forms must be produced to American Airman prior to enrollment."

 back to top